-The following article outlines how to customise the URL on your Arlo hosted pages from "<platformname>.arlo.co" to e.g. training.mycompany.com, or www.mycompany.com.
+The following article outlines how to customise the URL on many of your Arlo hosted pages from "<platformname>.arlo.co" to e.g. training.mycompany.com, or www.mycompany.com.

 This is a technical process and the instructions in this article are written for an IT Specialist.
 Arlo has no control over your hosting and domain setup and cannot assist with your initial domain configuration or CNAME records.

-Arlo allows you to whitelabel Arlo hosted pages and the checkout with your own domain.
+Arlo allows you to white label many of your Arlo hosted pages and the checkout with your own domain.

 For customers where the whole website is hosted by Arlo (i.e. Arlo website) this will generally be all pages with event information pulled from Arlo as well as the checkout pages.

 For customers using our WordPress plugin, Web Controls, or custom API options, the pages hosted by Arlo are generally only the checkout pages.